defold/build-size/README.md

 * [editor_size.png](editor_size.png)

-To include a new version of dmengine in the report you need to [add an entry in the releases list in releases.json](https://github.com/britzl/dmengine_size/blob/master/releases.json).
+To include a new version of dmengine in the report you need to [add an entry in the releases list in releases.json](https://github.com/defold/build-size/blob/master/releases.json).
 The sha1 of the version you wish to add can be seen at [d.defold.com](d.defold.com).

 The project will automatically generate new graphs and report files when a file in the project is changed.
-The automation is handled by [a Travis-CI job](https://travis-ci.org/britzl/dmengine_size).